pierva/deploy-flask-app-to-linux-server/README.md

 You should change this file to show some message to the user for when there is some problem in the server.

-### 9.1 Clone the application
+### Clone the application
 Navigate in the `www` directory and clone the application.
 If you just run the below command you'll clone the application inside a new folder called `catalog-app`

 ```sh
 $ cd /var/www
 $ sudo git clone https://github.com/pierva/catalog-app
 ```
-If you followed all the steps in the `catalog-app` doc, you can proceed to section 9.4.
+If you followed all the steps in the `catalog-app` doc, you can proceed to next section.
 Install all the dependencies with (make sure you're inside the application root folder `catalog-app`):
 ```sh
 $ sudo pip3 install -r requirements.txt